gnewton/struct2dot/README.md

 # Combining Pubmed and MeSH

-Pubmed articles are classified using MeSH, so these are related projects.
+Pubmed articles are classified using MeSH, so these are related sets of types.
-So while the two sets of XML-derived data structures, they can be **conceptually** linked.
+So while the two sets of XML-derived types are from different XML, they are **conceptually** linked.
 The `pubmedstruct.DescriptorName` refers to `gomesh2016.DescriptorRecord`, and
 `pubmedstruct.QualifierName` refers to `gomesh2016.QualifierRecord`.

-So we can create a union diagram of the two sets of types, linking them through the two above connections:
+So we can create a union diagram of the two sets of types, linking them through the two above connections.
+We also ignore a union of the ignores to try and simplify the diagram:

 ```
 	config := struct2dot.Config{